top of page

 New York was certainly a game-changer for Baecker, as the band was now writing and recording grittier material with studio legends such as Rob Stevens and Jack Douglas.
 After several years of recording, but not landing a suitable record deal, the band dissolved and the members went on to recording projects with other musicians, and eventually returned to the Twin Cities area.

 In 2019, Baecker teamed up with other Twin Cities music veterans to create Minnesota Music Machine, a tribute band to well-known Minnesota musical acts including Prince, and Dare Force.
 It was during one of their live sets that Minnesota guitar legend Johnny O’Neil joined them for a cover of Pushin’ Your Luck—a Dare Force fan favorite.
-With this experience, Baecker was introduced to Johnny, and shortly thereafter was invited by O’Neil to play drums and percussion on his debut solo album, “Truth or Dare,” and join his live band!
+With this experience, Baecker was introduced to Johnny, and shortly thereafter was invited by O’Neil to play drums and percussion on his debut solo album, “Truth or Dare,” and join his live band.

 BENNY CRAIG